 - tea tree oil

-Simple steps to prevent an infection may include avoiding scented tampons and pads.
+Simple steps a person can take to prevent an infection include avoiding scented tampons and pads..

 Wear clothes made from cotton or other breathable fabrics and avoid tight-fitting pants and footwear.